WEEKEND & DAY LONG RETREATS WITH LISA HAYES-MINNEY

 Lisa Minney has been writing professionally for more than twenty-five years.
-She is the publisher and editor of Two-Lane Livin’ Magazine, the largest grass roots magazine in West Virginia.
-Her writing has also appeared in GreenPrints, Wonderful West Virginia Magazine, The Trillium, and other publications, and she has work appearing in three upcoming anthologies.
-She is a member of West Virginia Writers, Appalachian Writers, and the Association of Writers and Writing Programs.
+She served as the publisher and editor of Two-Lane Livin’ Magazine for ten years.
+Her writing has also appeared in Entropy Magazine, GreenPrints Magazine, Wonderful West Virginia Magazine, The Trillium, and other publications, and she has work appearing in three upcoming anthologies.
+She is a member of West Virginia Writers, Appalachian Writers, and the Nonfiction Authors Association.

 from previous workshop attendees: